mies/wercker-perceptor/views/rails-mongoid.md

 rails g mongoid:config
 ```

-and update the `test` section with the Wercker [environment variable](/articles/available-services):
+and update the `test` section with the wercker [environment variable](/articles/available-services):

 ``` bash
 test: